-1-3 Units: 0-36 hours of lecture, and/or 0-72 hours of laboratory, per term, SC, DG, CSU (C-ID: COMM 160B)
+1-3 Units: 18-36 hours of lecture by arrangement, 0-72 hours of laboratory by arrangement, per term, SC, DG, CSU, UC (C-ID: COMM 160B)

 This course provides students the opportunity to focus on the fundamentals of effective speaking presentations.
 Emphasis is placed on expository, persuasive, impromptu, and extemporaneous speaking as well as on oral interpretation and debate.
 Students will utilize their speaking skills in intercollegiate competitions.
 May be repeated three times.